Banner

 Every year, millions of products reach the end of their lives.
 Many of them still contain valuable materials.
 For example, electric vehicle batteries are complex, expensive, and full of valuable resources.
 But when a battery stops working in a car, it does not always have a clear path forward.

-In my project Digital Reverse Logistics Twin 5.0 (DigiRL 5.0), I study how digital technologies can help us manage these products better once they return.
+In my project Digital Reverse Logistics Twin 5.0 (DigiRL 5.0), I study how to manage returned products in a more efficient and sustainable way.
 The goal is simple: make it easier to bring used products back into the economy.

 The problem: we don’t know where products are